Beryl Wajsman - Editor-In-Chief

 Rob Amyot - Photographer

 When he’s not taking pictures for The Suburban, photographer Rob Amyot is training hard at the gym and spending time with family and friends.
-Hockey is a big part of his life and, although he was born in Montreal, Rob is a hardcore Leafs fan.
-Rob majored in Economics at Concordia University and is now studying to become a personal fitness trainer.
+Hockey is a big part of his life and, although he was born in Montreal, Rob, for some strange reason, is a hardcore fan of the Toronto Maple Leafs.
+Rob majored in economics at Concordia University and is presently studying to become a personal fitness trainer.
 Where the future takes him, he doesn’t yet know.
 But he says he’s looking forward to the journey.

 Rob Taussig - Photographer